isabella232/cloud-enterprise-granny/README.md

 Versioning
 ----------

-For transparency and insight into our release cycle, and for striving to maintain backward compatibility, the SAP HANA Cloud Platform -Samples project will be maintained under the Semantic Versioning guidelines as much as possible.
+For transparency and insight into our release cycle, and for striving to maintain backward compatibility, the SAP Cloud Platform - Samples project will be maintained under the Semantic Versioning guidelines as much as possible.

 Releases will be numbered with the following format: